poseidon/matchbox/Documentation/network-setup.md

 ## Goals

 * Add a DNS name which resolves to a `matchbox` deploy.
+* Chainload BIOS clients (legacy PXE) to iPXE (undionly.kpxe)
-* Chainload PXE firmware to iPXE or GRUB2
+* Chainload UEFI clients to iPXE (ipxe.efi)
-* Point iPXE clients to `http://matchbox.foo:port/boot.ipxe`
+* Point iPXE clients to `http://matchbox.example.com:port/boot.ipxe`
-* Point GRUB clients to `http://matchbox.foo:port/grub`
+* Point GRUB clients to `http://matchbox.example.com:port/grub`

 ## Setup

 Many companies already have DHCP/TFTP configured to "PXE-boot" PXE/iPXE clients.
-In this case, machines (or a subset of machines) can be made to chainload from `chain http://matchbox.foo:port/boot.ipxe`.
-Older PXE clients can be made to chainload into iPXE or GRUB to be able to fetch subsequent configs via HTTP.
+In this case, machines (or a subset of machines) can be made to chainload from `chain http://matchbox.example.com:port/boot.ipxe`.
+Older PXE clients can be made to chainload into iPXE to be able to fetch subsequent configs via HTTP.

 On simpler networks, such as what a developer might have at home, a relatively inflexible DHCP server may be in place, with no TFTP server.
 In this case, a proxy DHCP server can be run alongside a non-PXE capable DHCP server.